santosh653/sparqlwrapper/README.rst

 The `RDFLib <https://rdflib.readthedocs.io>`_ package is used for RDF parsing.

-This package is imported in a lazy fashion, ie, only when needed.
-Ie, if the user never intends to use the RDF format, the RDFLib package is not imported and the user does not have to install it.
+This package is imported in a lazy fashion, ie, only when needed. i.e., if the user never intends to use the RDF format, the RDFLib package is not imported and the user does not have to install it.

 Source code